IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

 Most critically, analytics systems with diagnostic-type capabilities prevent important undercurrent factors in an organization from being overlooked.
 IT teams who focus just on symptoms could be letting root cause problems linger, creating not just inefficiencies but the risk that underlying problems could simply grow and compound over time.

-Mining for root cause of an issue, therefore, is one of the greatest powers a stage II system can provide.
+Mining for root cause of an issue, therefore, is one of the greatest powers a Stage Two system can provide.

 A diagnostic-stage IT system can answer “why” questions like: